-50 healthy snacks for kids that are nutritious, unprocessed and gluten, dairy and refined sugar free!
-If you are looking for healthy snack ideas for your kids then you will love these delicious snack ideas made from real, unprocessed ingredients!
+50 plus healthy snacks for kids that are nutritious and easy to make.
+All of these snacks are gluten, dairy and refined sugar-free.
+If you are looking for healthy snack ideas for your kids then you will love these delicious snack ideas made from real, unprocessed ingredients.

-Coming up with with healthy snack ideas for kids (particularly if they have food intolerances, allergies or sensitivities) can be tricky!
+Coming up with healthy snack ideas for kids (particularly if they have food intolerances, allergies, or sensitivities) can be tricky!